 But as important as creativity is, most of us don’t really understand how it works and how to enhance our own creative thinking.
 Instead, we tell and retell a series of myths, faulty beliefs that serve as our best guess for how creativity works.
 But the implications of 50 years of research into creativity are re-writing many of those myths.
 The results might strike us as odd, but they are effective.

-Creativity isn’t . . . → Read More: Three Counterintuitive Tips To Enhance Your Creativity
+Creativity isn’t a . . . → Read More: Three Counterintuitive Tips To Enhance Your Creativity

 Guest Post by Doug Sundheim